csdms/bmi/docs/source/governance.md

 has applied BMI in a substantial way.
 Candidate Council Members are nominated by existing Council Members.
 The Candidate must confirm they are interested and willing to serve in this capacity.
 The Candidate becomes a Member following consensus of the existing Council.
-The Council will be initially formed from a set of existing Project Contributors and Users who, as of early 2022, have been currently active in Project development or application.
+The Council was initially formed from a set of existing Project Contributors and Users who, as of early 2022, had been currently active in Project development and application.

 When considering potential Members, the Council will look at candidates with a comprehensive view, including but not limited to code, code review,